 Check out which companies are making headlines after the bell on Tuesday:

-Intuitive Surgical (NASDAQ: ISRG) shares ticked up more than 3 percent during extended trading after reporting an earnings and revenue beat for its first quarter.
-The surgical instruments company reported first quarter earnings of $5.09 revenue of $674 million while Wall Street projected earnings of $4.97 on revenue of $667 million, according to Thomson Reuters consensus estimates.
+H&R Block (NYSE: HRB) shares surged more than 7 percent after hours following news that the tax-preparation company reported a narrower-than-expected loss and revenue beat for its third quarter.
+The company posted losses of 49 cents a share on revenue of $452 million.
+Wall Street projected losses of 53 cents a share on revenue of $427 million, according to Thomson Reuters consensus estimates.

 Shares of Bojangles (NASDAQ: BOJA) sank 8 percent during extended trading after a revenue miss.
 The restaurant operator posted fourth-quarter earnings of 28 cents a share on $139 million.
 Analysts expected earnings of 21 cents a share on revenue of $140 million, according to Thomson Reuters consensus estimates.

 Snap (NYSE: SNAP) shares continued to drop in after-hours, dipping more than 1 percent, due to some analysts' concerns over the company's growth potential.
 The stock closed on Tuesday below its $24 opening trade price from Thursday.